hrldcpr/Bezier.hs/README.md

 ```
 I like this way because both `line` and `bezier` are point-free—i.e. don't mention *t* at all—and all three functions operate in the same `Parametric` monad, and are useful independent building blocks.

-Just for fun, a completely equivalent way to write `bezier` using applicative functor operators:
+Just for fun, here's a completely equivalent way to write `bezier` using applicative functor operators:
 ```haskell
 bezier :: [Point] -> Parametric Point
 bezier [p] = const p
 bezier ps  = join $ line <$> bezier (init ps) <*> bezier (tail ps)
 ```
-The `join` is unfortunate though, but is necessary because `line` takes two arguments, which doesn't play perfectly with the applicative machinery.
+The `join` is unfortunate, but is necessary because `line` takes two arguments, which doesn't play perfectly with the applicative machinery.

 Note that in the function monad, `const` and `pure` and `return` are all the exact same thing, so we could have written it with any of these.
 To me `const` is clearest, though `pure` sounds coolest.